Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_2/README.md

     <script src="js/marketing-cloud-javascript-sdk/marketing_cloud.js" type="text/javascript"></script>
     ```

-2. Now, refresh the page and you will see the result of our API call.
+2. Next, we need to add a configuration file containing our Web Services API credentials.
+Add the following line of code directly below the lines you added in step 1 to pull this in.

+    ```javascript
+    <script src="js/config.js" type="text/javascript"></script>
+    ```

-    > Our Web Services API credentials are in the file `js/config.js`.
-You can change these credentials to match those for your own company if you'd like to display your company's data on the dashboard instead.
+    > You can change these credentials to match those for your own company if you'd like to display your company's data on the dashboard instead.
+You will need to be sure you have the proper `metrics` and `elements` configured for Real Time reporting.

+3. Now, refresh the page and you will see the result of our API call.

 **Continue to [Lesson 3](../lesson_3#lesson-3--display-real-time-data) »**